rackerlabs/support-how-to/content/rackspace-monitoring/server-side-monitoring-configuration.md

 2. Save the file to the `rackspace-monitoring-agent.conf.d` directory on your target server.
 The location of the conf.d directory will depend on your server's operating system.

-   For linux:
+   - For linux:

          /etc/rackspace-monitoring-agent.conf.d/main_disk_check.yaml

-   For windows:
+   - For windows:

          "C:ProgramDataRackspace Monitoringconfigrackspace-monitoring-agent.conf.dmain_disk_check.yaml"

    **Note:** Saving the configuration file to the `conf.d` directory might require administrative access.

 3. After the YAML file is saved in the correct directory, restart the Rackspace Monitoring agent.

+   - For linux, use the following command:

+         sudo service rackspace-monitoring-agent restart

+   - For Windows, use the Windows service manager.

    The agent will upload the file to the Rackspace Monitoring service and set up your new configuration on the target server.

+### Update or delete your server-side configuration

 If you want to change your server-side configuration file in the future, update and save your YAML file, then restart the agent.
 The agent will update the target server with your updated checks and alarms.